Policy of Nondiscrimination

 Permission of the appropriate Division Dean or Program Coordinator/Director is required for enrollment in any graduate-level course as a non-matriculated student.
 For information regarding the formal admissions process, interested students should call the Office of Admissions.

-Students may be conditionally accepted, with approval of the Division Dean and Program Coordinator/Director, into all of the University’s graduate programs when the following criteria apply: (1) application materials are not complete, or (2) a specified cumulative GPA has not been achieved.
+Students may be conditionally admitted, with approval of the Director of Admissions, School Dean and Program Coordinator/Director, into all of the University’s graduate programs when the following criteria apply: (1) application materials are not complete, or (2) a specified cumulative GPA has not been achieved.
 In either instance, the student must attain a minimum cumulative GPA of 3.00 (“B”) for the first nine credits after which a decision will be made relative to the student’s formal acceptance.

 In the case of academic and/or disciplinary dismissal from Neumann University, the decision to readmit rests solely with the Vice President for Academic Affairs.

-Students who have been dismissed from Neumann University for either academic or disciplinary reasons will not be permitted either to register for or attend any classes at Neumann University as a non-matriculated student or to apply for readmission to the University for a period of at least one year from the date of their academic/disciplinary dismissal.
+Students who have been dismissed from Neumann University for either academic or disciplinary reasons will not be permitted either to register for or attend any classes at Neumann University as a non-matriculated student or to apply for readmission to the University for a period of at least one year from the date of their academic/disciplinary dismissal unless approved by the Academic Dean or Provost.

 Those students who have been dismissed for academic/disciplinary reasons and are readmitted to Neumann University are placed on a one-semester probation period, after which their academic performance will be evaluated by the Academic Probation Committee.
 If, at the conclusion of that semester, the student fails either to maintain satisfactory academic progress in the particular graduate program and/or fulfill other conditions of readmission, dismissal from the University will be automatic and permanent.